PazuCheung10/accessly/README.md

 4. ✅ Waits for services to be healthy
 5. ✅ Runs database migrations
 6. ✅ Generates Prisma client
-7. ✅ Seeds realistic demo data with multiple teams, clients, ticket threads, and 150+ messages
+7. ✅ Seeds realistic demo data with multiple teams, issues, threaded conversations, and 150+ messages
 8. ✅ Starts the application

 **Prerequisites:**